rossaddison/yii2-house2house/README.md

 1. Make sure that your frontend/config/main.php is properly configured.
 1. Make sure that your frontend/modules/subscriptions/components/configpaypal.php is properly configured when you opt to use subscriptions although by default this will be ignored and no error codes will be generated as long as you keep the Subscription Free Privilege permission assigned to the respective Udb role or Mdb role relevant to the database or, if you elect not to have it linked to these roles, the higher 'more universal' roles of 'employee' and 'support' respectively.
 1. Upload these folders to the web/public-html folder using ftp (File Transfer Protocol) upload software eg. filezilla to your host eg. one.com, godaddy.com
-1. Ensure that your databases on your host correspond to the number of databases in the three files mentioned below i,ii,iii.
+1. Ensure that your databases on your host correspond to the number of databases in the four files mentioned below i,ii,iii,iv.

 **Installation Steps for Databases using Yii2's migration tool and the folder frontend\migrations**
 1. Create your databases manually through phpMyadmin on your WAMP or LAMP matching the details in common/config/main-local.php.
 You will rename your databases in this main-local.php file according to the autogenerated schema given to you by your host most likely and so will have to change it from the default h2h_db as mentioned in the **common**/config/main-local.php to eg. your_domain_co_uk_db.